amadidominic15/golang-web-app-project/README.md

 We will use GitHub Actions to implement CI for the Go web application.
 GitHub Actions is a feature of GitHub that allows you to automate workflows, such as building, testing, and deploying code.

-The GitHub Actions workflow will run the following steps:
+The GitHub Actions workflow will run the following jobs:

 - Build and test the applictaion
 - Scan the code
 - Build and push the Docker image
-- Update helm tag
+- Update image tag

 ## Continuous Deployment (CD)